Benjamin7991/My-Code-Wars-Solutions/README.md

 # My-Code-Wars-Solutions

+"A kata a day keeps the doctor away."
 My solutions for various kata on the popular programming website "CodeWars."
 All Licesning and Credit to CodeWars.